SvenKranz1991/SocialNetwork_Project/README.md

 ![Website Social Network Overview](readme-material/SocialNetwork-Overlook.gif)

-The older code can be viewed in the refactored-branch on this repository.
+The older code can be viewed in the "wo-sass"-branch on this repository.

 ## Features